Justinfinn2891/VPacman/README.md

-#Pacman
+# Pacman
-- This is a Pacman recreation project using python and visual studio code.
+- This is a Pacman recreation project using Python and Visual Studio code.
+This project took me a couple weeks while following a couple of youtube tutorials.

 ![screenshot](pythonimage.PNG)

-REFERENCES:
+# REFERENCES:

 * Help with the recreation for this project https://www.youtube.com/watch?v=9H27CimgPsQ&t=1221s